Saphenous vein

 Technique

 Sampling from the lateral saphenous vein is a relatively quick method of obtaining blood samples from all strains of guinea pig.
-It does not require the animal to be warmed.
+It does not require the animal to be warmed for sample collection, but shaving of the leg is necessary.
+Guinea pigs should be habituated to the sound of the electric shaver to minimise additional stress.

 Blood is collected from the lateral saphenous vein, which runs dorsally and then laterally over the tarsal joint.

-Blood flow can be stopped by gentle finger pressure over the puncture site, or simple relaxation of the operator's grip on the animal's leg.
+Blood flow can be stopped by gentle finger pressure with a swab over the puncture site, or simple relaxation of the operator's grip on the animal's leg.
 Animals should not be returned to their cage before the blood flow has stopped.

+If more than one sample is required legs can be alternated.
 No more than four blood samples should be taken within any 24-hour period.
 If more samples are needed, then temporary or surgical cannulation should be considered.
-The scab or blood clot is removed for multiple samples.

 Summary